How to Prepare for a Business Valuation

 At Andersen in New Zealand, we support businesses through every stage of the valuation journey.
 If you're considering a valuation or want to improve your business's readiness, our team can help you get there with clarity and confidence.

-In Part 2, we uncover what valuers are looking for in your numbers.
+In Part 2 of this series, we uncover what valuers are looking for in your numbers.

 Author - Aaron Wallace